ml-eda/artifact-evaluation/checklist.md

 ### Software dependencies

- Describe any specific OS and software packages required to evaluate your artifact.
+ Describe any specific OS, EDA tools, and software packages required to evaluate your artifact.
 This is particularly important if you share your source code and it must be compiled or if you rely on some proprietary software that you can not include to your package.
 In such case, we strongly suggest you